jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 suggests 8 pixels per cell and 2 cells per block should be a nice compromise.
 There is a slide concerning the miss rates using various combinations of the parameters, and a choice of 8 and 2 yields the smallest miss rate.

+FIXME: Below is an example of first the feature vector extracted using the HOG extractor for all channels in an `YCrCb` image, and subsequently the visualization for the vector produced by OpenCV.

+**A note about color space**: the project rubric requires that at this points, colorspace conversion is also discussed.
+I included the discussion in my section on preprocessing, please refer to that section above for more information.

 ###### The Relationship Between Moving Windows and HOG Features

 When planning my algorithm, I first tried to implement a method of my own for the window search, kind of thinking